cybersec-soc-ulgc/cybersec-soc-ulgc.github.io/content/writeups/ictf-2025-imaginary-notes-writeup/index.md

 ## Collating the data and preparing the attack

-Given the API key, the URL to access the database, and the knowledge that the password is in the 'users' table in the database, I was read to start preparing an attack.
+Given the API key, the URL to access the database, and the knowledge that the password is in the 'users' table in the database, I was ready to start preparing an attack.

 I used ChatGPT to give me an example snippet of code to connect to a [Supabase file-based database](https://supabase.com/docs/reference/javascript/introduction), given I was providing the API key and the URL.